Does this test have other names?

 What other tests might I have along with this test?

-The standard method of diagnosing this illness uses a stool sample, which may be tested for other bacteria, too.
+The standard way to diagnose this illness is with a stool sample.
+The sample may be tested for other bacteria.

 What do my test results mean?